felleg/felleg.gitlab.io-backup/content/posts/20210218-myFavoriteColor.md

 "Yellow".

-'How can you prefer yellow above all ther other colors?', would ask the friend.
+'How can you prefer yellow above all the other colors?', would ask the friend.
 'Boys like blue, girls like pink, and both are allowed to like red without being cut from their group', implying no boy or girl likes yellow, which leaves me to not be human.